Max McHugh

-Maxwell McHugh (born 1999) is an American competitive swimmer specializing in breaststroke events.
+Maxwell McHugh (born 1999) is an American former competitive swimmer specializing in breaststroke events.
 In 2021, he won two NCAA Division I titles at the year's championships, one in the 100 yard breaststroke and one in the 200 yard breaststroke.
 At the 2022 NCAA Division I Championships, he won the NCAA title in the 100 yard breaststroke.
-He competes collegiately for the Minnesota Golden Gophers.
+In 2023, he won a third-consecutive title in the 100 yard breaststroke at the NCAA Division I Championships for the year.
+He competed collegiately for the Minnesota Golden Gophers.

 Background

 McHugh graduated from Sevastopol High School in Sturgeon Bay, Wisconsin where he competed scholastically as part of the high school team and set a National Age Group record, overall national high school record, and national public high school record in the 100 yard breaststroke with a time of 51.62 seconds at the 2018 Wisconsin State High School Championships.
-In 2018, he started attending the University of Minnesota where he is majoring in psychology and competes collegiately as part of the Minnesota Golden Gophers swim team.
+In 2018, he started attending the University of Minnesota where he majored in psychology and competed collegiately as part of the Minnesota Golden Gophers swim team.
 In the summer of 2019, he was a survivor in a drive-by shooting, receiving a bullet to his right leg and recovering from the wound to return and continue competing collegiately.

 McHugh has an older brother, Conner McHugh, who is also a competitive swimmer specializing in breaststroke events and who swam collegiately for the Minnesota Golden Gophers.